marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/using-precompiled-headers.rst

 .. only:: not man

+  .. index:: precompiled headers, speed of compilation

   .. _precompiled-headers:

-  .. index:: precompiled headers

-  .. index:: speed of compilation

   Using Precompiled Headers
   *************************